mikf/gallery-dl/docs/configuration.rst

     If this value is ``"self"``, only consider replies where reply and original Tweet are from the same user.
+Note

-    Note: Twitter will automatically expand conversations if you use the ``/with_replies`` timeline while logged in.
+    Twitter will automatically expand conversations if you use the ``/with_replies`` timeline while logged in.
 For example, media from Tweets which the user replied to will also be downloaded.